1. Purpose

 H. All water, sanitary sewer and storm sewer lines located in a Karst hazard area shall be so constructed as to not permit the flow of water along the utility line trench, and shall be imperviously diked at thirty-foot intervals.

-5. If the Zoning Officer has reason to believe that the proposed use may have difficulty complying with the standards of Part 5: ENVIRONMENTAL PROTECTION, of the Zoning Chapter, then the Zoning Officer may require an applicant to provide written descriptions of proposed machinery, hazardous substances, operations and safeguards.
+Part 5: ENVIRONMENTAL PROTECTION, of the Zoning Chapter, then the Zoning Officer may require an applicant to provide written descriptions of proposed machinery, hazardous substances, operations and safeguards.

-See § 27-517: Karst Hazards for additional information.
+§ 27-517: Karst Hazards for additional information.

-See § 27-110: Zoning Officer for more information on this officer.
+§ 27-110: Zoning Officer for more information on this officer.